 And what was there not to love?
 The ship had big cannons, fire arrows, and many rifles, just ripe for the taking.
 And so, everything was taken, including the Englishman William Adams and the Dutchie Jan Joosten van Lodensteyn.

 The two men were interrogated with the help of a Portuguese translator.
 However, their witty remarks quickly won their popularity with the Shogun, and he eventually invited them to the court to teach various skills, from cartography to war and shipbuilding.

 The popularity of the two outsiders grew further.
 They were given lands and titles and settled down with local women.
 This laid down the foundation of Dutch-Japanese relations.

 The Shogun disliked the Portuguese, who came by not only with trade but also with pesky missionaries who went around spreading the gospel of Jesus — a move that turned out to be very unpopular with the Shogun.

 As such, the Dutch, with their rational Protestant values, wanting nothing more than some good ol’ trading, proved to be a much more appropriate option as long-term trading partners. 👯

 Dutch-Japanese: a match made in the seas

 The Shogun bestowed on the Dutch a trading permit — great news, as the Dutch had just founded the infamous Dutch East India Company (VOC).
 This gave the newly-founded company a new foreign trading partner to conduct commerce with.

-The Dutch were then moved to Dejima after committing an honest mistake: they built a stone warehouse and inscribed the date of its foundation “Anno 1640”.
-As it was established that Christianity was not really popular with the Japanese, writing the year since the birth of Jesus turned out to cause quite some anger with the Shogun.
+The Dutch were then moved to Dejima after committing an honest mistake: they built a stone warehouse and inscribed the date of its foundation as “Anno 1640”.
+As it was established that Christianity was not really popular with the Japanese, writing about the year since the birth of Jesus turned out to cause quite some anger with the Shogun.

 After this incident, the Dutch were restricted to trade only from Dejima, starting a new chapter in their trading history.